 The historical event genre focuses on a story that creates a dramatized depiction of an event that exists in popular accounts of history.
 This is different from a biography in that it focuses on an event.

 Ex.
 Apollo 13 (1995), Lincoln (2012)

-A biography is a story that details the life and is told by someone other than the subject.
+A biography (or biopic) is a story that details the life and is told by someone other than the subject.
 A biography will often span a large portion of the subject's life, but in some rare cases, it may focus on the time period where that person’s life had the greatest effect on history and society.